Residence permit application for studies

 - Certificate of acceptance/attendance from your educational institution in Finland

 - Documentation of sufficient financial resources.
-For example a bank statement covering the past three months

 - Certificate of insurance